roshan02/Art-Gallery-Management-System/README.md

 Also I have added, few files related to this project which can we useful to people using this project.
 These files are contributed by [github.com/txhniyx](https://github.com/txhniyx).
 But there are few modifications which she did while making this project work.

 If anyone is interested to update this project with all working code feel free to file a pull request.

-SQL schema of this project is incomplete as its an old project which I have done during 3rd year of college along with my friends and  So  lost the schema only could get this when few people approached me while using this project